chef/chef-web-docs/chef_master/source/glossary.rst

 **Acceptance**
-   A |chef delivery| stage.
+   A |automate| stage.
 The Acceptance stage is where your team decides whether the submitted change should ship all the way out to its final destination.

 **analytics rules**
    Event tracking during the |chef client| run that generates data made visible to Chef Automate.